 The DfE definition of bullying is: "Behaviour by an individual or group, usually repeated over time, that intentionally hurts another individual or group either physically or emotionally."
-Peer on peer abuse is most likely to include, but may not be limited to, bullying (including cyberbullying, prejudice-based and discriminatory bullying).
+Child on Child abuse is most likely to include, but may not be limited to, bullying (including cyberbullying, prejudice-based and discriminatory bullying).